shines77/fasterjson_test/README.md

     guozi@77Studio:~/test

-Complie
+Compile
 ========

 You can complie it in Visual Studio 2013 and CodeBlocks(Windows or Linux),

-or use "make" command to complie it in console (Linux or Windows cygwin or MinGW).
+or use "make" command to compile it in console (Linux, cygwin or MinGW on Windows).

 Like this: